rrousselGit/flutter_hooks/README.md

 For more explanation of how they are implemented, here's a great article about how they did it in React: https://medium.com/@ryardley/react-hooks-not-magic-just-arrays-cd4f1857236e

+## Rules

-Due to hooks being obtained based on their indexes, there are some rules for using hooks that must be respected:
+Due to hooks being obtained from their index, there are some rules that must be respected:

 ### DO call `use` unconditionally